ben-web/NC-News-Front-End/README.md

 ## Using NC News

-A working example of this NC News demo is published at [ben-web-nc-news.herokuapp.com](https://ben-web-nc-news.herokuapp.com).
+A working example of this demo is published at [ben-web-nc-news.herokuapp.com](https://ben-web-nc-news.herokuapp.com).

 Heroku free hosting can be a little slow to start so please allow for this when starting the application.